dankelley/oce/README.rst

     library(devtools)
     install_github('oce', 'dankelley', 'develop')

+(This uses the ``devtools`` package, which is one of many powerful tools written by Hadley Wickham; his site on github is https://github.com/hadley.)

 In addition to the ``master`` and ``develop`` branches, there is a ``testing`` branch that is sometimes used to try out variants of new features, and any number of temporary branches that are used to address bugs or requests for new